danhahn/html-site/src/pages/5/index.md

 ## Box Sizing

-In CSS, by default, the width and height you assign to an element is applied only to the element's content box.
-If the element has any border or padding, this is then added to the width and height to arrive at the size of the box that's rendered on the screen.
-This means that when you set width and height you have to adjust the value you give to allow for any border or padding that may be added.
-This is especially tricky when implementing a responsive design.
+In later version of CSS a new property was added to address this issue.
+By default the size of the box is calculated based on the "content" of the box.
+The `box-sizing` property allows you to define how you want to size a box.

-The `box-sizing`property can be used to adjust this behavior:
+The box-sizing property can be used to adjust this behavior:

+* `content-box` - **default** gives you the default CSS box-sizing behavior.
+If you set an element's width to 100 pixels, then the element's content box will be 100 pixels wide, and the width of any border or padding will be added to the final rendered width.
+* `border-box` tells the browser to account for any border and padding in the values you specify for an element's width and height.
+If you set an element's width to 100 pixels, that 100 pixels will include any border or padding you added, and the content box will shrink to absorb that extra width.
+This typically makes it much easier to size elements.

 ```css
 .example {